-HER Academy works with schools to develop a program that supports girls in learning and excelling in computer science.
-As they move through the program, girls gain the confidence and knowledge to become designers and creators of computing technology.
+HER Academy works with schools to develop a program that supports students who are often marginalized in computer science (CS) – children from underrepresented racial and ethnic groups, children from rural or economically impoverished communities, children with neuro-diverse learning styles, and girls from all backgrounds – in learning and excelling in computer science.
+As they move through the program, students gain the confidence and knowledge to become designers and creators of computing technology.

 Establishment of a school culture where computer science is embedded in all disciplines.

 Educational collaboration through interdisciplinary units of study around computing.

 To support the school in developing a systematic effort that brings all girls an understanding of computational science that stems from experiential learning and leads to creation of product.